 The Russian campaign was supposed to be another: a sharp attack into Russia (something that was considered a suicidal attempt) to destroy the Russian army and force the Russians to join the alliance against Britain.
 Sadly for him, after the first few defeats, the Tzar placed Kutuzov into command, who completely outmatched him at a strategical level and ultimately kicked him out of Russia, aided by Scorched Earth tactics and General Winter.

 Leipzig was the result of the Sixth Coalition pulling this on Napoleon: left with no generals capable of defeating Napoleon on the battlefield (with Kutuzov dead by an illness and the future Duke of Wellington being busy in Spain), the Allies fixed a few strategic objectives (including avoiding battles with forces commanded directly by Napoleon until they had mustered overwhelming force) and left to their armies to try and achieve them independently from each other.
 This not only gave them the overwhelming superiority they aimed for, but, when used on a tactical level at Leipzig, resulted in Napoleon rebuffing an Allied attack only for two other Allied armies showing up to prevent him from finishing the job on the first Allied army, ultimately forcing him to retreat with a crippled army and leaving almost half of it (including one of his marshalls) dead, wounded or captured.
+The gambit worked partly because the coalition had secured the help of Jean-Baptiste Bernadotte, a former buddy of Napoleon, who knew the tactics of Napoleon inside-out, and therefore Out-Gambitted his former boss.

-Similar to Hannibal's example above, the Maginot Line during WW 2 was very lightly defended near the border with Belgium, in part because it was believed nobody would ever be crazy enough to try to send tanks over the uneven and heavily forested Ardennes.
+Similar to Hannibal's example above, the Maginot Line during WW2 was very lightly defended near the border with Belgium, in part because it was believed nobody would ever be crazy enough to try to send tanks over the uneven and heavily forested Ardennes.
 Which, of course, was exactly what German forces did, bypassing the strongest part of the Line and sending the French forces into chaos trying to repel it.

 Operation Chariot during World War II, also known as "The Greatest Raid Of All".
 The town of St. Nazaire in France had the only drydock capable of holding the massive Nazi battleship Tirpitz and thus the only port from which the battleship could attack Allied convoys supplying Britain with food.
 So, it was decided the drydock had to be destroyed.
 Unfortunately, a naval operation would be too dangerous and an air-raid too inaccurate.
 So, the British Commandos - the forerunners of the SAS - decided on a new plan: they would embark 265 of their best men onboard a flotilla of Motor Launches, tiny wooden ships with practically no armor and minimal armament.
 They would be accompanied by the ancient HMS Campbeltown, a WWI-era destroyer that began her career as the USS Buchanan, which would be packed with large amounts of high explosive and disguised as a German destroyer.
 The destroyer would ram the dock gate and then explode, taking the drydock out of commission.
 Meanwhile, the Commandos would run around breaking things before embarking on the Motor Launches for the return to Britain.
 It was Crazy enough to half-work - the gate was rammed, the Commandos destroyed things... and then found that most of their tickets home had been sunk.
 Most of the survivors surrendered after being surrounded and running out of ammunition, with 5 escaping overland to Spain.
 The Campbeltown, embedded in the dock gate, waited until the following day to explode, by which point it was crawling with enemy troops.
 The explosion totally wrecked the dock gate, and scattered bits of German so far and so high that human remains were still being found in 1968.
 The drydock was disabled for the rest of the war.